jkeresman01/dontuse.nvim/README.md

     - [Packer](#packer)

 ## About <a name="about"><a/> :information_source:  ##
 My attempt of creating colorscheme for Neovim, since I didn't like most of them out there.
-This one is based on aura, one that I acctually like.
+This one is based on aura, one that I acctually liked.

 ## Repository structure :open_file_folder: <a name="repo"><a/> ##

 ```bash
 dontuse.nvim/
 ├── colors
 │   └── dontuse.vim         # .vim for legacy configs based on vimscript